-• Criminal Background check through Verified Credentials.
+o Criminal Background check through Verified Credentials.
 Contact the Health Science department for instruction on completion of this requirement.

-Any candidate with an eligibility issue related to criminal conviction must provide documentation, PRIOR to enrollment in the Echocardiography program.
-Failure to disclose an eligibility issue prior to admission into the Echocardiography program WILL result in dismissal from the Echocardiography program.
+\\\Any candidate with an eligibility issue related to criminal conviction must provide documentation, PRIOR to enrollment in the Vascular Technology program.
+Failure to disclose an eligibility issue prior to admission into the Vascular Technology program WILL result in dismissal from the Vascular program. \\\

-Failure to disclose any criminal background or positive drug test will result in immediate dismissal from the Hill College Health Science Program, no exeptions.
+\Failure to disclose any criminal background or positive drug test will result in immediate dismissal from the Hill College Health Science Program, no exeptions.\

-- CPR-American Heart Association BLS Health Care Provider. - Documentation of the following immunizations current and up-to-date.

-2 MMR's, 2 varicella (Chicken Pox), Tdap, seasonal influenza, Tetanus within the last 10 years, Hep B Series OR titer showing level of immunity.
-Note: All students must have the Hepatitis B series completed prior to performing direct patient care; there will be no exceptions; this is now mandated by the Department of State Health Services, Title 25, o Complete Physical Examination

-Rule 97.64 and 97.68.
-The Hepatitis B is a 3 shot series which takes 4-6 months to complete
+- o CPR-American Heart Association BLS Health Care Provider. - o Documentation of the following immunizations current and up-to-date. - 2 MMR's, 2 varicella (Chicken Pox), Tdap, seasonal influenza, Tetanus within the last 10 years, Hep B Series OR titer showing level of immunity.
+Note: All students must have the Hepatitis B series completed prior to performing direct patient care; there will be no exceptions; this is now mandated by the Department of State Health Services, Title 25, Rule 97.64 and 97.68.
+The Hepatitis B is a 3 shot series which takes 4-6 months to complete - Complete Physical Examination